Building Process

 Process

-When the construction phase begins to wrap up, the customer will schedule a walk-through with the Superintendent.
+When the construction phase begins to wrap up, the customer will schedule a walk-through with the Production Manager and Operation Manager.
 The purpose of this walk-through is to create a final punch list documenting any and all items or tasks that need to be completed, repaired or modified for the house to be move in ready.
-This list should be signed by the customer and the Superintendent and submitted to the Production Coordinator for recording.
+This list should be signed by the customer for accuracy, recorded in their file and reviewed with the Superintendent for completion.